NeurodataWithoutBorders/nwb-overview/docs/source/conversion_tutorial/03_using_extensions.rst

 If the core nwb schema does not meet your needs, you will need to use an extension.
 Your first step should be to search the :ndx-catalog:`NDX Catalog <>`.
 Using an existing extension is preferred, because it saves you the work of creating a new one, and it improves data standardization across the community.
 If you do not find an extension that meets your needs, head to the :ref:`extending-nwb` tutorial.
+When creating a new extension you should also consider to let the community know by adding a post on the `NWB Help Desk <https://github.com/NeurodataWithoutBorders/helpdesk/discussions>`_.